YINI-lang/YINI-spec/YINI-Specification.md

 An _**identifier**_ can be one of two forms below:
 - **Form 1: Identifier of Simple Form:**
-  - Keys must be non-empty.
+  - Keys MUST be non-empty.
   - Keys are case-sensitive (`Title` and `title` are different).
   - Can only contain letters (a-z or A-Z), digits (0-9) and underscores `_`.
   - Must begin with a letter or an underscore `_`.